phelelani/nf-intro/README.md

 Now, even if you **don't** have `plink`, your script will work because my Docker/Singularity image has `plink` insalled!

 ### 3.1.
 Directory/file access
-Nextflow Docker/Singularity support highly transparent -- but pay attention to good practice:
+`nextflow` Docker/Singularity support highly transparent -- but pay attention to good practice:
 - For each process Docker/Singularity mounts the work directory for **that** process on the Docker/Singularuty image.
-- Files can be staged in and out using Nextflow mechanisms.
+- Files can be staged in and out using `nextflow` mechanisms.
 - Other files available: directories mounted through run time options or on the image
 - No other files on the host machine including the current directory
 - Process executes in the Docker/Singularity environment